Read transcripts of debates in both Houses

 Book a school visit, classroom workshop or teacher-training session

 Scrutiny – examining the implications for the UK of proposed EU laws and policies – is the core work of the European Union Committee.
 Much of this scrutiny is conducted by means of correspondence between the Committee and Government ministers.

 A new edition of Correspondence with Ministers is published every few months.
 Information on scrutiny work may be found on the EU Select Committee and Sub-Committee web pages.

 If you would like to read the Government's explanatory memoranda on the proposals sifted for further scrutiny, you can read them on the Cabinet Office's European Memoranda Search page

 Twitter - keep up to date with the European Union Committee

 Read the latest correspondence by the House of Lords EU Sub-Committees:

 Find out more about the scrutiny of EU documents:

-Find further information on the scrutiny work conducted by the other five House of Lords EU Sub-Committees:
+Find further information on the scrutiny work conducted by the House of Lords EU Sub-Committees:

 Progress of Scrutiny records the decisions taken by the House of Lords EU Committee on European documents that have been deposited in Parliament for scrutiny.